 What is the Islands Trust Policy Statement?

-Why does the Islands Trust have a Policy Statement?
+Why does Islands Trust have a Policy Statement?

 How does the Islands Trust Policy Statement impact local decision-making and regional growth?

 The Policy Statement guides the development of official community plans and land use bylaws of local trust committees and Bowen Island Municipality.
+Under Section 15 of the Islands Trust Act, official community plans and land use bylaws of local trust committees and island municipalities in the Islands Trust Area must not be contrary to or at variance with the Policy Statement.
+Amendments to official community plans and land use bylaws are evaluated for consistency with the Policy Statement by Islands Trust Executive Committee.
 The Policy Statement provides the overarching vision, principles, and policies framework for land and marine use within the Islands Trust Area.

 Why is the Policy Statement being updated?